wp-plugins/bepro-listings/readme.txt

 Our Addons provide lots of new ways to customize your listings experinece.
 Current available add-ons include:

-	1. Form Builder (NEW) - Use the visual drag and drop interface to create multiple front end upload forms and directory listing types
+	1. Form Builder - Use the visual drag and drop interface to create multiple front end upload forms and directory listing types
-	2. Claim Listing (NEW) - Allow users to claim listings from the frontend
+	2. Claim Listing - Allow users to claim listings from the frontend
 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
 Also link videos from sites like, youtube, vimeo, & dailymotion.
 Uploaded videos are played using HTML5 or fallback to flassh
 	5. Documents - Allow users to add and manage document listings on your website from the front end (zip, doc, pdf, odt, csv, etc)